GetStream/stream-feed-flutter/packages/stream_feed_flutter_core/README.md

 #### Install from pub <a href="https://pub.dartlang.org/packages/stream_feed_flutter_core"><img alt="Pub" src="https://img.shields.io/pub/v/stream_feed_flutter_core.svg"></a>

-Next step is to add `stream_feed` to your dependencies, to do that just open pubspec.yaml and add it inside the dependencies section.
+Next step is to add `stream_feed_flutter_core` to your dependencies, to do that just open pubspec.yaml and add it inside the dependencies section.

 ```yaml
 dependencies: